kunhwiko/concepts/systems/Kubernetes/5-network.md

 ##### Load Balancer vs Ingress
 ```
 Limitations of Load Balancers
-   - one service is exposed per LoadBalancer, and with multiple services, this costs a lot of overhead
+   a) one service is exposed per LoadBalancer, and with multiple services, this costs a lot of overhead

 Ingress Components
-   - Load Balancer: performs the actual routing
+   a) Load Balancer: performs the actual routing
-   - Ingress Controller: enables controlled routing based on a set of predefined rules
+   b) Ingress Controller: enables controlled routing based on a set of predefined rules

-Ingress Pros
+Pros of Ingress
-   - enable routing to multiple services with a single load balancer
+   a) enable routing to multiple services with a single load balancer
-   - supports multiple protocols and authentication rules
+   b) supports multiple protocols and authentication rules
 ```